How We Got Here

 On September 28, 2016, the report was sent to Chief Education Officer, Janice Jackson and Chief Executive Officer, Forrest Claypool at CPS with a recommendation letter from the Steering Committee to merge the two schools in the 2017-2018 school year and they requested that CPS begin developing a transition/implementation plan.

 On December 1, 2016 CPS did not announce a School Action for an Ogden/Jenner Merger in 2017-2018.
 However, they scheduled three community meetings to move forward with a more formal community process.
-Based on this decision, our expectations are that CPS and the Board of Education will announce a school merger for 2018-2019 after developing a transition and implementation plan based on the community input.
+After the three community meetings occurred in the Spring of 2017, CPS and the Ogden and Jenner administrations began developing a transition plan for the proposed merger.
+And in the Fall of 2017, the transition plan and proposal to merge was presented to the Board of Education.

 Steering Committee/Advisory Group